A woman resting after training

 Here’s a handy tip

+Try to stand up, stretch, and walk around for a few minutes every hour.
+You can set an alarm on your phone to remind you to take these breaks.
 Sit in a stable chair to properly support your lower back.
 Your knees should be at right angles or a little lower than your hips, with your feet either supported by a footrest or flat on the floor.
-Having your feet firmly positioned provides support for your back.5
+Having your feet firmly positioned provides support for your back.

 Health, wellness & your pain

 Pain is rarely just physical nor is it always solved by taking medicine alone.
-Voltaren is your ally in helping you take more control of your pain journey, from the way to sleep, to what you eat, mental wellbeing and complementary pain relief therapies.
+Voltaren is your ally in helping you take more control of your pain journey, from the way you sleep, to mental wellbeing and complementary pain relief therapies.